Regularized Loss Minimizers with Local Data Perturbation: Consistency and Data Irrecoverability

 \begin{assumption}[Bounded perturbed loss] Let $c : \BTheta \to [0;+\infty)$ be the scale function.
 The expected loss of the perturbed data $\Ln$ is close to the expected loss of the original data $\L$, such that their absolute difference is proportional to the scale of the hypothesis $\vtheta$.
-That is, with probability at least $1-\delta$ over draws of $n$ samples:
+That is, with draws of $n$ samples:

 \end{assumption}